 While admiring some of the books, I struck up a conversation with Rui, a passionate employee who remembers coming here as a child and being left for hours to read while his brother was at classes in the nearby university.
 His grandfather also worked here, so the passion has been handed down through the generations and Rui’s love for the bookstore and what it represents was a delight to hear.

 Everything here from the floor-to-ceiling bookcases, to the ‘wagon track’ that was originally used to shuttle freshly-printed books from one end of the store to the other, has history, meaning or purpose.
-But it is its beauty above all that sets this enchanting bookstore apart.
-Like its motto in the stained glass skylight above, the Lello Livraria proves that “Decus in Labore” (There is honor in work) – or work of art, in the case of this store.
+Like its motto in the stained glass skylight above the Lello Livraria proves that “Decus in Labore” (There is honor in work) or work of art, in the case of this store.

 A “Majestic Cafe”